Shira Lichtenstein, LCSW

 I see individuals with a large number of presenting issues and I have a strong background providing parent coaching as well as working with families, children, adolescents, young adults and adults.
 I specialize in the provision of Cognitive Behavioral Therapy (CBT), exposure response prevention (ERP), Mindfulness, Dialectical Behavior Therapy (DBT) and Acceptance and Commitment Therapy (ACT) models based treatment and I use a collaborative treatment approach integrating various techniques to meet the needs of clients.
 I also use different behavioral therapies to help clients develop skills to live more effective and meaningful lives.

 In my free time I enjoy walking, movies, playing basketball and spending time with my friends and family.

 Experience & Training

-I graduated with a B.A. while completing a shared major in psychology and education.
+I graduated with a B.A. while completing a shaped major in psychology and education.
 I then earned a Masters in psychology from The Chicago School of Professional Psychology with a concentration in children and adolescents.
 I also completed several advanced training courses in Dialectical Behavior Therapy (DBT).

 In 2016, I participated in The Contextual Behavior Therapy Fellowship at The University of Chicago.
 Later that year, I attended the University of Chicago School of Social Service Administration where I earned my second Masters Degree, this time in Social Work.